-At February 17, 2009, there are a total of 35,493,505 Fund units issued and outstanding, and the Fund indirectly holds a total of 35,493,542 units of the Partnership, representing 49.8% of the Partnership and Canfor holds 35,776,483 Class B Exchangeable Limited Partnership Units, representing 50.2% of the Partnership.
-The Class B Exchangeable LP Units are indirectly exchangeable for an equivalent number of Fund Units pursuant to the terms of an exchange agreement ("Exchange Agreement") dated July 1, 2006 among Canadian Forest Products Ltd. ("CFP"), the Fund, Canfor Pulp Trust, Canfor Pulp Limited Partnership and Canfor Pulp Holding Ltd. The Exchange Agreement contains, among other things, the procedure through which the Class B Exchangeable LP Units may be exchanged for Fund Units.
+At February 17, 2009, there was a total of 35,493,505 Fund units issued and outstanding, and the Fund indirectly held a total of 35,493,542 units of the Partnership, representing 49.8% of the Partnership and Canfor held 35,776,483 Class B Exchangeable Limited Partnership Units, representing 50.2% of the Partnership.
+Exchangeable Limited Partnership Units are indirectly exchangeable for an equivalent number of Fund Units pursuant to the terms of an exchange agreement (Exchange Agreement) dated July 1, 2006 among Canadian Forest Products Ltd. (CFP), the Fund, Canfor Pulp Trust, Canfor Pulp Limited Partnership and Canfor Pulp Holding Inc. The Exchange Agreement contains, among other things, the procedure through which the Class B Exchangeable Limited Partnership Units may be exchanged for Fund Units.

 Each unitholder participates pro-rata in any distributions from the Fund.
-Under present income tax legislation, income tax obligations related to the distributions of the Fund are the obligations of the unitholders, and the Fund is only taxable on any amount not allocated to the unitholders.
+Under present income tax legislation, income tax obligations related to the distributions of the Fund are the obligation of the unitholders, and the Fund is only taxable on any amount not allocated to the unitholders.